 NCII Summit: A Global Call to Action to Tackle Intimate Image Abuse

-Collective Efforts to Fight NCII
+Collective Efforts to Combat NCII

-The summit underscored the growing recognition of NCII as a severe and under-documented form of abuse.
+The summit underscored the growing recognition of NCII as a severe and often under-documented form of abuse.
 Despite advancements in awareness and policy, the harm caused by NCII continues to expand.
-The event facilitated crucial conversations about technological solutions, evolving regulations, and the increasing number of platforms committing to integrated safety measures.
+The event facilitated essential conversations about technological solutions, evolving regulations, and the increasing number of platforms committing to integrated safety measures.

 Regulatory and Policy Developments